Detcom-GH/lowakernel/README.md

 ## Secure Boot

-detkernel is not signed with a distro key, so it won't boot with Secure Boot enabled out of the box.
+lowakernel is not signed with a distro key, so it won't boot with Secure Boot enabled out of the box.
 You have two options:

 **Option 1: Disable Secure Boot** (simplest)